dxddxx/dd-tokyo-night.vim/README.md

 # dd-tokyo-night.vim

-- all colors from the [original](https://github.com/tokyo-night/tokyo-night-vscode-theme) Tokyo Night theme.
+- all colors from the [original](https://github.com/tokyo-night/tokyo-night-vscode-theme) Tokyo Night theme, truly authentic
 - not base16, but uses 16 colors according to the base16 template

 ## Colors